utpal-barman/uShop-flutter-ecommerce-shop/README.md

 # u_shop

-An cross platform mobile app using Flutter.
+A cross platform mobile app using Flutter.
 This application is an Online Shopping demo.

 To start with this application, install VS code or Android Studio.